fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

     * 8BitDo Controller from previous Distro Hopping Attempt
   * I appreciate Mint's focus on stability, but thats only valuable if it works in the first place.
 Staying on an older kernel means that may not happen with newer hardware.
   * I don't want something like this to be a disqualifier, especially since they do provide an easy way to fix it, but it still makes it hard to recommend to less technical users who wouldn't think to update the kernel.
-* From what I can tell, Mint does a decent job with accessibility, having build the tools right into the system configurations.
 * Tried running steam link.
 Network test was fine, but acted like network was an issue when actually trying to stream (before even getting to game).
   * Not sure if the issue is with Mint, Steam, or the Steamlink.
 Steamlink hardware is pretty old and abandoned by valve.
     * Probably not an issue with the Steamlink hardware.
 Tried it w/ Steamlink on TV too, but that didn't work.